Mitaligrawal/ECE-284/Part4_Poster/README.md

 - `poster.pdf` — final poster for your project (include authors and affiliation on the poster)
 - `alpha_progress.pdf` — any alpha/progress report you wish to include
 - `README.md` — this file (describe poster authors and any display notes)

+No display notes.
+All members contributed to the poster with Alphas.